What is Medroxyprogesterone Acetate Injection?

-When used in this depot suspension form, Depot Provera shot has long-term effects progestin administration effects.
-Suppression of ovulation is the prominent and primary role of Depot Provera birth control shot.
+When used in this depot suspension form, Medroxyprogesterone Acetate shot has long-term effects progestin administration effects.
+Suppression of ovulation is the prominent and primary role of the Medroxyprogesterone Acetate birth control shot.
 MPA (Medroxyprogesterone Acetate) in the bloodstream suppresses LH and FSH hormones of the brain.
 This, in turn, results in the prevention of the successful maturation of follicles in the ovary, ultimately leading to no ovulation, cycle after cycle.

 The womb lining or endometrium is also made soggy or decidualized and unfriendly to receive an impregnated egg if any.
 The mucus at the Cervix or mouth of the womb becomes viscous and impenetrable by sperms.
 Its Anti-Cancer role is explained by suppression of the central – peripheral or hypothalamic-pituitary – tissue axis of interaction.
 In other words, MPA totally suppresses natural or endogenous hormonal production such as that of estrogen, consequently protecting tumors from its proliferative effects.

-Depot Provera birth control shot is commonly available as a 150mg/ml vial of 1ml in size.
-The active ingredient present in Depot Provera shot is Medroxyprogesterone Acetate which is present in the vial as an aqueous suspension of a white powder.
+Medroxyprogesterone Acetate birth control shot is commonly available as a 150mg/ml vial of 1ml in size.
+The active ingredient present in the Medroxyprogesterone Acetate shot is Medroxyprogesterone Acetate which is present in the vial as an aqueous suspension of a white powder.
 A disposable syringe bearing a wide bore needle is provided in the package.
-It was originally researched and marketed by Upjohn Pharmacia but has since been acquired by Pfizer Pharmaceuticals International.
+It was originally researched and marketed by Upjohn Pharmacia.

 Administration And Dosing